Associate Professor

 TBC - Contact faculty member for details

 Loss of protein clearance mechanisms are a key factor in aging and neurodegenerative diseases like Alzheimer’s and Parkinson’s disease.
-Loss of constitutive cellular processes like the ubiquitin-proteasome system (UPS) or the autophagic-lysosomal system (A-LS) can impact brain health and lead to neuropathological accumulation of canonical proteins associated with disease.
-This group examines the latter pathway, focusing on how these systems decline and in what brain regions to identify mechanisms of action.
+This can include altered constitutive cellular processes like the ubiquitin-proteasome system (UPS) or the autophagic-lysosomal system (A-LS) which can impact brain health and lead to neuropathological accumulation of canonical proteins associated with disease.
+This group examines the latter pathway, focusing on how these systems decline and in what brain regions or connections are altered as we identify mechanisms of dysfunction.
 Further, as A-LS is a multistep pathway, identifying what part of this system is impacted in aging and disease could lead to therapeutic identification and biomarkers of proteostasis.
+We are also interested in identifying risks of AD across the globe, focusing on under-represented in research and medicine populations, with a special interest in increasing representation of Asian populations in research and medicine to identify common and distinct genetic and lived experience risk factors for Alzheimer’s disease.

 Current Studies:

-Current research is supported by NIH funding on identifying risk factors for Alzheimer’s in Asian populations, large blood vessel disease and Alzheimer’s, proteostasis (autophagy, lysosome, proteasome function), and extracellular vesicles.
-Other research interest includes risk factors for proteostasis dysfunction neurodegeneration, like sleep deficits, and translational relevance (biomarkers, drug development) to AD and related neurodegenerative diseases.
+Current research is supported by NIH funding on identifying risk factors for Alzheimer’s in Asian populations, large blood vessel disease and Alzheimer’s, proteostasis (autophagy, lysosome, proteasome function) and altered neural networks related to sleep/stress impairment.
+Other research interest includes risk factors for proteostasis dysfunction neurodegeneration and translational relevance (biomarkers, drug development) to AD and related neurodegenerative diseases.

 Select Publications